delight-im/Android-AdvancedWebView/README.md

    // myWebView.getSettings().setJavaScriptEnabled(true);
    // myWebView.getSettings().setJavaScriptCanOpenWindowsAutomatically(true);

-   myWebView.setWebChromeClient(new WebChromeClient() {
+   mWebView.setWebChromeClient(new WebChromeClient() {

        @Override
        public boolean onCreateWindow(WebView view, boolean isDialog, boolean isUserGesture, Message resultMsg) {
-           AdvancedWebView newWebView = new AdvancedWebView(MyNewActivity.this);
+           AdvancedWebView newWebView = new AdvancedWebView(MY_NEW_ACTIVITY.this);
            // myParentLayout.addView(newWebView, LayoutParams.MATCH_PARENT, LayoutParams.MATCH_PARENT);
-           WebView.WebViewTransport transport = (WebView.WebViewTransport) resultMsg.obj;
+           WebViewTransport transport = (WebViewTransport) resultMsg.obj;
            transport.setWebView(newWebView);
            resultMsg.sendToTarget();

            return true;
        }

-   }
+   });
    ```

 ## Contributing

 All contributions are welcome!
-If you wish to contribute, please create an issue first so that your feature, problem or question can be discussed.
+If you wish to contribute, please create an issue first so that your feature, problem, or question can be discussed.

 ## License